 2018 - Wekiva Parkway opens providing greater connectivity to Metro Orlando area.
 Read more

-2018 - Starry Night mural homeowners are victorious after filing federal lawsuit.
-As part of settlement, mural is allowed to remain and become the city's newest attraction.
+2018 - Starry Night mural homeowners are victorious after filing federal lawsuit and winning a favorable settlement.
+The mural is allowed to remain and become the city's newest attraction.
+A second artist completes the vanGogh mural on the front and back of the home.
+Read more